HoDoR07/Customer_Behaviour_Analysis/README.md

-# Customer_Behaviour_Analysis
-Customer Behavior Analysis using Python, SQL, and Power BI.
-Cleaned and transformed customer data, loaded it into PostgreSQL, analyzed purchasing patterns and customer segments using SQL, and visualized insights through interactive Power BI dashboards.

 # 📊 Customer Behavior Analysis Project

 ## 📌 Project Overview

 This project focuses on analyzing customer shopping behavior to uncover insights related to purchasing patterns, customer segments, discounts, subscriptions, and revenue contribution.
 The project uses **Python for data cleaning and transformation**, **PostgreSQL & SQL for analysis**, and is designed to support **business decision-making through structured data insights**.

----

 ## 🛠️ Tools & Technologies Used